Luis Miguel: 1997–1999: Romances and Amarte Es un Placer

+2003–2004: 33 and Mexico en la Piel

 In 2003, Luis Miguel released his first pop album in over four years entitled 33, indicative of his age.
 The album, which featured a collection of ballads and uptempo songs climbed to number 1 on Billboard's Latin Charts earning Luis Miguel two Billboard Awards as well as Grammy and Latin Grammy award nominations.
 On the 33 Tour, Luis Miguel filled the largest halls in the U.S., toured throughout Latin America, including Chile where his album 33 sold 2.5 million copies and was recognized that same year by Warner Chile as the artist with the most sold records sold in the history of Chile.
-He also performed at Mexico's sold-out National Auditorium, and various sold-out shows at Buenos Aires, as well as other prestigious international venues such as Plaza de Toros de Las Ventas in Spain.
+He also performed at Mexico's sold-out National Auditorium, and various sold-out shows in Buenos Aires, as well as other prestigious international venues such as Plaza de Toros de Las Ventas in Spain.

 That same year, Prince Felipe of Spain presented him with a special award for being the best-selling foreign artist in his country's history, and hosted a special party in his honor in Madrid.
 In addition to his album 33 Luis Miguel was bestowed by Lo Nuestro Awards in 2003 a "Premio Lo Nuestro a la Excelencia", (literally, The "Ours" award for Excellence) a lifetime achievement award for his outstanding career at the mere age of 33 being the youngest artist to receive this award.

 In 2004, Luis Miguel released his Mexico En La Piel.
 The album, which was a collection of traditional Mexican mariachi songs, went on to sell five million copies worldwide.
-For this album he received a diamond disc and won the Latin Grammy Award for Best Ranchero Album at the Latin Grammy Awards of 2005 and also the Grammy Award for Best Mexican/Mexican-American Album.
+For this album, he received a diamond disc and won the Latin Grammy Award for Best Ranchero Album at the Latin Grammy Awards of 2005 and also the Grammy Award for Best Mexican/Mexican-American Album.
 He launched his Mexico En La Piel Tour in 2005.
 In 2006, Luis Miguel performed thirty shows between 18 January and 27 February at the National Auditorium in Mexico City.
 The 123-date tour started in September 2005 in Mexico which then stretched to Argentina, Chile and Uruguay.
 The Mexico En La Piel Tour won the Billboard "Tour of the Year" and positioned itself as No.1 on the Billboard World Top Boxscore.

+2005: Grandes Éxitos and Navidades

-In 2005, Luis Miguel released Grandes éxitos, his first greatest hits album, that featured his greatest songs he recorded during all his career, including two never-released singles: "Misterios Del Amor" and "Si Te Perdiera".
+In 2005, Luis Miguel released Grandes Éxitos, his first greatest hits album, that featured his greatest songs he recorded during all his career, including two never-released singles: "Misterios Del Amor" and "Si Te Perdiera".
 That same year, he released a Christmas album called Navidades.
 The playlist includes many Christmas standards in Spanish.
 The album reached number one on Billboard's Top Latin Albums chart during the first week of its release.
-The album released two singles "Santa Claus Llegó A La Ciudad" ("Santa Claus Is Coming to Town"), and "Mi Humilde Oración" ("My Grown-up Christmas List").
+The album released two singles "Santa Claus Llegó A La Ciudad" ("Santa Claus Is Comin' to Town"), and "Mi Humilde Oración" ("My Grown-up Christmas List").